-As summer approaches, the International Code Council is urging homeowners to take the time to check their outdoor areas for potential safety hazards.
+During the summer season, the International Code Council urges homeowners to take the time to check their outdoor areas for potential safety hazards.
 Proper inspections now can help to keep your family and friends safe in the future.
 The International Code Council, a membership organization dedicated to building safety and fire prevention, develops the codes used to construct residential and commercial buildings, including homes and schools.
 Most U.S. cities, counties and states that adopt codes choose the International Codes developed by the International Code Council.

 Backyard Safety Tips

 - Practice constant, adult supervision around any body of water, including pools and spas.
 Nationally, drowning is a leading cause of death to children under five.

 - If you’re considering a swimming pool purchase, contact your local Building Department first to determine exactly what permits are needed and what requirements you must follow.

 - In-ground and above-ground pools, including inflatable pools holding more than 24 inches of water, must be surrounded by a fence or other barrier at least four feet high.
 Any gates in the fence must be self-closing and self-latching.